Hintco logo

 How does the compensation of costs of difference work in practice?

-2. The producer delivers the product
+2. The producer delivers the product.

 What kinds of projects are the H2Global tenders intended for?
 Can start-ups and small and medium-sized enterprises take part?